-Eleanor Vance and Luke Sanderson are the two guests who die in Hill House and are only characters to close the main hall doors that are later used to trap the ghost of Hugh Crain.
-Nell closes one of the doors when she tells Theo about purgatory and Luke shuts the door to give Nell some privacy with her tests when he leaves.
+Eleanor Vance and Luke Sanderson are the two guests who die in Hill House, and are the only characters to close the main hall doors, that are later used to trap the ghost of Hugh Crain.
+Nell closes one of the doors when she tells Theo about purgatory, and later Luke shuts one of the doors, to give Nell some privacy with her tests, when he leaves.

 The shooting script used during filming saw more scenes with Hill House's caretakers, the Dudleys.
 In one scene, when Marrow is talking to Nell alone in the greenhouse, Mr. Dudley enters and tells Nell about where Hugh Crain's first wife Rene hung herself before he goes off to clean the paint letters from the Hugh Crain portrait.
-In another, after Nell finds out Dr. Marrow isn't behind the creepy incidents at Hill House, Nell looks out the window to see the Dudleys about the leave and Mr. Dudley holds the gate open as an invitation for her to go with them.
-When Nell doesn't join them, Mrs. Dudley smiles and she closes the gate so her husband can lock it.
+In another, after Nell finds out Dr. Marrow isn't behind the creepy incidents at Hill House, Nell walks out of the dining room to the main hall and sees the Dudleys about the leave for the day.
+Mr. Dudley at first holds the door open as an invitation for her to go with them.
+When Nell doesn't join them, Mrs. Dudley smiles and she shuts the door as she leaves with her husband, which locks behind her.